-Writing to the house churches of Rome, the Apostle Paul laid down clear principles for Christian conduct towards the State.
-He exhorted believers to “subordinate themselves to governing powers: for there is no authority except by God,” a statement written at the time Nero was Caesar, the absolute ruler of the Roman world, and the same man who because the first emperor to persecute Christians.
-Yet, despite the nature of that regime, disciples were to accord it respect, submission, and honor.
+Writing to the churches in Rome, Paul presented principles for Christian conduct towards the State.
+Believers to “subordinate themselves to governing powers: for there is no authority except by God,” a statement written at the time when Nero ruled the empire, the very man who became the first emperor to persecute Christians.

 The existing powers have been “arranged” by God.
-This translates the Greek verb tassō, which means to “order, arrange, set, appoint.”
-In other words, the present political order exists at the “arrangement” of God, whether we understand the rationale for it or not.
+This translates the Greek verb tassō, meaning to “order, arrange, set, appoint” (Strong’s – #G5021).
+In other words, governing authorities exist at the “arrangement” of God, whether we understand His reasons for the present order or not.

-In principle, the teaching was not new.
-Paul built his argument on Old Testament precedents, including themes from the Book of Daniel.
-Near the start of the Babylonian Captivity, the prophet Daniel declared that God rules over the affairs of the nations – “He removes kings and sets up kings… He rules in the kingdom of men, and gives it to whomever he pleases, and sets up over it even the basest of men” – (Daniel 2:21, 4:17).
+In principle, his teaching was not new.
+Paul built his argument on Old Testament precedents, especially on passages from Daniel.
+Near the start of the Babylonian Captivity, Daniel declared that God rules over the affairs of the nations – “He removes kings and sets up kings… He rules in the kingdom of men, and gives it to whomever he pleases, and sets up over it even the basest of men” – (Daniel 2:21, 4:17).

-Over the centuries, many church leaders have argued that tyranny, corruption, or incompetence in a regime constitutes a necessary exception to Paul’s rule.
-In such circumstances, Christian support for political and even violent revolution is necessary, even justified.
+Over the centuries, many church leaders have argued that tyranny, corruption, and incompetence in a government constitute exceptions to Paul’s rule.
+In such circumstances, Christian support for political and even violent revolution becomes necessary, even justified.
 But that is an argument of expedience, not principle, a form of the “end justifies the means.”
 Moreover, it ignores the historical context of the Roman house churches.

 First, Paul said nothing about exceptions to the rule.
-Justifying insurrection and resistance to government based on its repressive policies or corruption is a loophole read into the text.
+Justifying insurrection and resistance based on the government’s repressive policies or corruption is a loophole read into the text.

 Second, Paul wrote to Christians living under a pagan, authoritarian regime.
 The Roman Empire was anything but democratic or just.
 Its emperor held absolute power.
 And the Roman government was notoriously corrupt and brutal.

-Third, at the time Paul wrote, Nero was Caesar, a man so depraved that, even by Roman standards, he was beyond the pale.
+Third, at the time Paul wrote, Nero was Caesar, a man so depraved that even by Roman standards he was beyond the pale.
 Among other things, he murdered his half-brother and mother.
 In a fit of rage, he kicked his pregnant wife to death.
-Needing a scapegoat for the fires that burned much of the city of Rome to the ground (A.D.
-64), Nero fingered Christians and became the first emperor to persecute the church.
-Quite possibly, Paul himself was executed in the ‘Neronian Persecution,’ the same apostle who ordered Christians not to resist the autocratic Roman State.
+Needing a scapegoat for the fires that burned much of the city (A.D.
+64), Nero blamed the conflagration on Christians, thereby becoming the first emperor to persecute believers.
+And quite possibly, Paul himself was executed in the ‘Neronian Persecution,’ the very same apostle who ordered Christians not to resist the autocratic Roman State.

 Considering New Testament principles and its apocalyptic perspective, the teaching of Paul makes perfect sense.
-The disciple of Jesus is called to give his or her total allegiance to Jesus and his Kingdom, a political order that transcends all national, ethnic, social, cultural, economic, and linguistic boundaries – (Galatians 3:28, Revelation 5:9-12, 7:9-17).
+The disciple of Jesus is called to give his total allegiance to Jesus and his Kingdom, a political requirement that transcends all national, ethnic, social, cultural, economic, and linguistic loyalties – (Galatians 3:28, Revelation 5:9-12, 7:9-17).

-By definition, a follower of Jesus is a citizen of a realm that has no concept of “dual citizenship.”
+His disciple is a citizen of a realm that has no concept of “dual citizenship.”
 Loyalty to Jesus must supersede all other allegiances, regardless of the demands and expectations of family, employer, society, or the State.
-Moreover, Jesus tasked his church with proclaiming the gospel of the “kingdom of God” to ALL nations, to summon all men to enter his domain, and to render absolute allegiance to its king.
+Moreover, he tasked his church with proclaiming the gospel of the “kingdom of God” to ALL nations, to summon all men to enter his domain, and to render absolute allegiance to its king.

-The only “revolution” that matters, and the only one that can produce peace, hope, and life, is the implementation of God’s kingdom on the earth.
-That day is coming when His rule will replace ALL existing governments, and that day will coincide with the arrival of Jesus in glory.
+The only “revolution” that matters, and the only one that can produce peace, hope, and life, is the kingdom of God on the earth.
+The day is coming when His rule will replace ALL existing governments, and that day will coincide with the “arrival” of Jesus in glory.
 That biblical declaration alone tells us that no government in existence today will endure forever – (1 Corinthians 15:20-28).

-The exhortation to obey even a despotic state like Rome, one that attempted to annihilate the Church, executed Jesus, and murdered Paul, ought to give us pause before immersing ourselves in the political process, let alone revolutionary activities.
-Any calls within the Church to disobey an unpopular government or officeholder must be rebuffed, if for no other reason because Scripture requires it.
+The exhortation to obey even a despotic state like Rome, one that attempted to annihilate the Church, executed Jesus, and murdered Paul, ought to give us pause before immersing ourselves in the political process, let alone advocating rebellion against existing authorities.
+Any calls for Christians to disobey an unpopular government or officeholder must be rebuffed, if for no other reason because Scripture requires it.

-The Cross of Christ is incompatible with any program or ideology that calls for revolution, violence, or extra-legal regime change operation.
-Followers of Jesus are summoned to emulate Jesus, and called to something far higher than the political systems of this age, all of which are destined to disappear from the earth.
+The Cross of Christ is incompatible with any program or ideology that calls for revolution, violence, or extra-legal activities against the State.
+His disciples are summoned to emulate him, and they are called to something far higher than the political systems of this age, all of which are destined to disappear from the earth.